-The main sources for final energy consumption and vehicle emission factors is the "Handbook emission factors for road transport" (HBEFA) /INFRAS 2022/ for trucks with EU emission limits and the MOVES model for EPA standard /EPA 2014/.
+The main sources for final energy consumption and vehicle emission factors are the "Handbook emission factors for road transport" (HBEFA) /INFRAS 2022/ for trucks with EU emission limits and the MOVES3 model for EPA standards /EPA 2020/.

 The influence of the load factor is modelled according to the Handbook of Emission Factors /INFRAS 2022/.
 Accordingly, the fuel consumption of an empty vehicle can be 1/3 below the fuel consumption of the fully loaded vehicle.
 This influence can be even stronger depending on driving characteristics and the gradient.
+For US trucks, the influence of the load factor was also derived from HBEFA using similarity considerations.
+However, in this case, the influence of the load factor was only modelled for energy consumption and emissions directly proportional to it (e.g. CO2).
+Hence, pollutant emissions of US trucks such as NO_x are independent of the load factor in ETW and always taken from the original MOVES data.

 Energy consumption and emissions also depend on the driving pattern.
-Three typical driving patterns, one for highway traffic and one for traffic on extra urban roads and for traffic on urban roads, are considered by ETW.
+Three typical driving patterns, one for highway traffic, one for traffic on extra urban roads and one for traffic on urban roads, are considered by ETW.

 Another parameter is the gradient.
-The gradient takes into account country-specific factors, which represent the average topology of the country ("flat", "hilly", and "mountains"). ifeu and INFRAS analyses for Germany /ifeu 2002b/ and Switzerland /INFRAS 1995/ show 5-10 % higher energy consumption and emissions for heavy duty vehicles if the country specific gradients are taken into account.
+The gradient considers country-specific factors, which represent the average topology of the country ("flat", "hilly", and "mountains"). ifeu and INFRAS analyses for Germany /ifeu 2002b/ and Switzerland /INFRAS 1995/ show 5-10 % higher energy consumption and emissions for heavy duty vehicles if the country specific gradients are considered.
 No significant differences could be determined between the countries of Germany and Switzerland.
 However, for these analyses, the entire traffic on all roads has been considered.